Sleepless in Peckham: Plot

 A few days later, Rodney takes his daughter to the cemetery to visit his mother's grave.
 He looks up to the heavens and voices his hope that she and Freddie the Frog really loved each other.
 He notes his regret that he never really knew her, as well as his hope that his daughter will grow up to be like her.
 As Del pulls up, Rodney then says that if she ever sees Albert, Joan should tell him that Rodney and Del said thanks.
 Del arrives and asks Rodney if he came up with a name for his daughter.
 Rodney hints at Del to look at their mother's grave, which now reads: "Here lies Joan Mavis Trotter.
 Fell asleep 12 March 1964.
 Wife of Reg.
 Mother of Del Boy and Rodney.
 Grandmother of Damien and Joan."
 As they prepare to leave the cemetery, Rodney asks Del if he is anything like his father, Freddie the Frog.
-Del replies firmly by saying that Robdal was "a womaniser, a home-breaker, a con-man, a thief, a liar, and a cheat...
-So, no Rodney, you're nothing like him."
-The Trotter Brothers then leave the cemetery and drive home to Nelson Mandela House with a new Joan Trotter in the world.
+Del replies firmly by saying that Robdal was "a womaniser, a home-breaker, a conman, a thief, a liar, and a cheat...
+So, no, Rodney, you're nothing like him."
+The Trotter brothers then leave the cemetery and drive home to Nelson Mandela House with a new Joan Trotter in the world.
 Rodney also announces that he has no intention of continuing to write his movie, which Del agrees is a good idea.